Workshop Classes- Mini-term and Micro-term

 Our workshop classes are a powerful way to increase engagement with special time devoted to creative, project-based opportunities.
 We start with great relationships to fully understand the interests and passions of our community.
 Creative curriculum design helps our students deepen their understanding of particular standards, usually across disciplines.
-In the links to the left, you'll find the most recent Mini-term (January) and Micro-term (June), and Adventures & Applications (Friday afternoons) course descriptions.
+In the links to the left, you'll find the most recent Mini-term (January) and Micro-term (June).
 While some are repeated, most are created new each year.

 Interests, passions and goal setting are crucial when supporting a student's selection of a particular workshop class.
 Course registration, based on the student's top five interests, ideally will match goals in areas of strengths (enrichment) and challenge (intervention) to the student's conferencing goals supported by the mentor and family.

 For example- Martin gets all As in his his science classes and struggles in his humanities courses, often earning Ds because of a lack of focus in reading that is causing disinterest.
 He doesn't see himself as a reader.
 Martin's mentor, along with his family, would support his goal of developing his ability to read.
 He could sign up for the MAKE physics class, but it might be wiser to support his prioritization of a humanities-based course that was taught by a cross-disciplinary team of humanities and science like the Gastronomy course.
 The intervention for Martin would be the reading opportunities to develop stamina around science readings and the enrichment would be deepening his love of science in a hands-on chemistry course all about cooking.